Control Administrator Access

 - Applying access control policy to determine what users are allowed

 - Providing one or more access

 - Controlling how many users may concurrently sign into the same

 - Logging and reporting on this access.

-Hitachi ID Privileged Access Manager secures privileged accounts on an enterprise scale:
+Hitachi ID Privileged Access Manager secures privileged accounts across the IT landscape and

-- It periodically randomizes every privileged password.
+- It periodically randomizes passwords to privileged accounts.

-- Users must sign into Privileged Access Manager when they need to use a privileged account.
-Multi-factor authentication can be required.
+- Users must sign into Privileged Access Manager before they can access

 - Privileged Access Manager launches login sessions on behalf of users,